 - Sliced banana – slice a banana, length wise and place it in the top of the banana bread batter

-To keep banana bread moist store the loaves in an airtight container or plastic bread bags with twist ties.
+To keep moist, store the loaves in an airtight container or plastic bread bags with twist ties.

 How to freeze banana bread

-You can freeze whole loaves, partial loaves or slices of banana bread.
+You can freeze whole loaves, partial loaves or individual slices.
 Wrap loaves tightly in plastic bread bags or freezer zip-style bags, press most of the air out and seal well.
-Banana bread loaves will last in the freezer for about 2-3 months.
+Banana bread will last in the freezer for about 2-3 months.

-Freezing slices of banana bread makes it easy to snack on.
+Freezing slices makes it easy to snack on.
 It will thaw nicely on the kitchen counter naturally.
 Place the plastic bag on a clean, dry paper towel to collect any condensation from the freezer.

 For some more great breakfast recipe ideas, be sure and try some of my easy jam recipes including Raspberry Rhubarb Jam and Mixed Berry Jam.